 When we think of the cross, what comes to mind first?
 At one time in my life, I would have said that the cross was all about sin.
 Jesus died to pay for my sins so that I could spend eternity with Him in heaven once I died.
 It is certainly the truth that Jesus’ death atoned for my sin, and it is true that I will spend eternity in heaven.
 But God has been working in my heart to teach me the true purpose of the cross.

-Our Messiah’s mission on the cross had more to do with victory than sin.
+Our Messiah’s mission on the cross was all about victory.

 Sin was definitely a problem that needed to be dealt with, but to say that the entire purpose of the cross was simply to remove our sin is to deny that God had a purpose in removing our sin.
 Cleansing us from our sin was a means to an end.
-The end… is victory.
+The end… is victory and life with Him.

 The Bible tells us that before the cross, we were slaves to sin.
 We were imprisoned and blind to the truth that sin had a hold on our lives.
 So when we say that Jesus “set the captives free,” He literally set us free!
 Our chains fall to the ground and we are free to walk away from the power of sin.